 1. Fly into Naples, and grab a taxi to the seaport where you'll connect to a ferry.
 Board a ferry to Ischia, which first makes a stop at Procida.
 Either disembark for a few hours and explore Procida, or continue on to Ischia and arrange for a boat to take you back to Procida the next day.

-2. The best way to travel between the islands (Procida, Ischia and Capri) is via water transportation, including high speed ferries.
-Although you can often buy ferry tickets just before the departure time, in high season book and check the schedules in advance, as Ischia only runs 1-2 daily ferries to Capri.
+2. The best way to travel between the islands (Procida, Ischia and Capri) is on the high speed ferries.
+You can buy ferry tickets just before departure, but in high season book and check the schedules in advance, as Ischia only runs 1-2 daily ferries to Capri.
 We learned this the hard way!
 From Capri, take a ferry to Positano.

 3. Once in Positano, take a Sita bus to Amalfi and continue onto Ravello.
-If you have luggage, go to the local bus station in the center of Amalfi and ask them to store your luggage for a few hours, which only costs a few euros.
+If you have luggage, you can go to the bus station in the center of Amalfi and store your luggage for a few hours in lockers for a few euros.
 That way, you can spend 1-2 hours exploring Amalfi without baggage - or at least luggage :)

 1. The Amalfi Coast (collectively referring to all of the towns) is different than the single town of Amalfi!

 2. Visit in the months of April - June, when it's warm and the flowers are most beautiful, or September - October.
-Otherwise, plan for the Coast to be exceptionally hot and overrun with tourists.
+Otherwise, expect crowds.

-3. Hey girls heeyyy, cobblestones, rocky beaches, stairs and lots of ferries require practical shoes, and at best, wedges.
-Heels won't work, unless you're a true pro, and the islands are casual anyway, so there's no shame in leaving your heels at home.
+3. Cobblestones, rocky beaches, stairs and lots of ferries require practical shoes, and at best, wedges.
+Heels won't work, unless you're a true pro, and the islands are casual, so there's no shame in leaving your heels at home.
 The Amalfi Coast is a combo of beach and island life with a relaxed, summertime vibe.
 New Yorkers, leave your all-black outfits at home (lesson learned) and opt for linens, flowing dresses and a light, colorful vacay wardrobe.

 Procida & Ischia

 Plan a stopover in Procida.
-Either get off the ferry from Naples in Procida and spend a casual morning or afternoon before continuing to Ischia, or rent a private boat from Ischia.
+Either take the ferry from Naples to Procida and spend a few hours strolling around before continuing to Ischia, or rent a private boat from Ischia.
 Procida is the smallest of the islands in the Tyrrhenian Sea and is simply gorgeous, low-key, and relatively undiscovered.
 It's served as a film set for more than 30 movies, perhaps the best known being The Talented Mr. Ripley.
-Let's be honest, who hasn't always wanted to live in Jude and Gwyneth's Italian paradise island home?!

 Miramare e Castello Hotel.
 This gorgeous luxe hotel, replete with classic Italian island charm, was a highlight of our trip and where we spent as much time as conscionable.
 Located on the sea with a private beach, it has a gorgeous pool and Ibiza-vibes lounge area overlooking the water and historic castle.
 Breakfast in the gorgeous tiled, sunlit room overlooking the water defines #breakfastgoals.
 Also, we came back to the hotel one night to find a lively, upscale bar scene and a pianist and singer bringing the space to life with his set and - which got me up and dancing - songs on request!
 We drank negronis until the early hours of the morning and shut the place down.
 So, we've also concluded that this hotel defines adult #partygoals.